larkintuckerllc/cloud-engineer-course/a.4/README.md

 [Cloud Identity](https://workspace.google.com/signup/gcpidentity/welcome)

 Will automatically, kick one into a checklist wizard in Cloud Console, IAM & Admin > Identity & Organization.

+**note:** Run into an initial quota problem with number of projects with billing enabled (seems to be 5).
+Continued with only the "nonprod" Projects where billing is required, i.e., setting up networking.